Indiana vs. Tennessee Women's Basketball Predictions & Picks - November 23

 Indiana Performance Insights (2022-23)

-- The Hoosiers put up 81.1 points per game at home last year, compared to 78.5 points per game away from home, a difference of 2.6 points per contest.
+- The Hoosiers put up 81.1 points per game at home last year.
+In away games, they averaged 78.5 points per contest.

-- Defensively Indiana played better in home games last year, surrendering 56.6 points per game, compared to 65.8 when playing on the road.
+- Indiana gave up 56.6 points per game last year at home, which was 9.2 fewer points than it allowed when playing on the road (65.8).

 Tennessee Performance Insights (2022-23)

-- At home, the Volunteers put up 79.4 points per game last season, three more than they averaged away (76.4).
+- At home, the Volunteers scored 79.4 points per game last season.
+On the road, they scored 76.4.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.